ndrone/HomeAutomation/GarageDoorOpener-server/README.md

 `--CLIENT_HOME=${project.basedir}/test-client`

+If you are running locally without the files required by Pi4j and WiringPi on the filesystem make sure to use the `nopi` profile.

 *note that location needs to be the fully qualified location of the client project.

 This application contains a [client](GarageDoorOpener-client/README.md) as well.well